pdymek/Workspace-AD-LiDAR/readme.md

 ### 7.3.
 TRAIN

-Run the program through the following command from the terminal, hparamDatasetPath is relative path from main.py folder !
+Run the program through the following command from the terminal.

+For training there are two required only one paramters only: `--hparamDatasetPath` and `--hparamActionType` (`=train`).
+The others would be taken as default from `hyperparam.py` file.
+However they also could be customized.

+Minimal version (with usage of default hyper parameters):

 > python main.py --hparamDatasetPath B0_Dataset --hparamDatasetSequence 00 --hparamActionType train

+>
+The other parameters that could be used in train:
+    - `--hparamDatasetSequence` - number of sequence used for training, default '00'
+    - `--hparamNumPoints` - default 4000, number of points for each of the scenes used in training
+    - `--hparamTrainBatchSize` - training batch size
+    - `--hparamVatBatchSize` - validation batch size
+    - `--hparamYamlConfigPath` - in case of use external .yaml config file

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@